The Fit command allows you to fit x-y data with a function and includes linear and non-linear regression (i.e., curve fitting).

 Fit results can be shown in any command or title that has a text box, using a token.
 For example, here a Text command is used to display the fit parameters.

-The Linear fit has the option of displaying confidence intervals or prediction interval.
+The Linear fit has the option of displaying confidence intervals or prediction intervals.

 The width of the line is set to the pen variable by default (value in pixels).
 To change, enter a number, a number variable, or a multiple of the pen variable.